Walter Champfleur: Death and reputation

 He is usually said to have died in 1497, but there is evidence that he was still alive in February 1498; he may have died later that year or in the following year.
-His death was a blow to Ormond, whose relations with the new Abbot of St Mary's, John Orum (previously one of the monks of the House), quickly became very bad: Orum refused to hand over monies collected for Ormond by Champfleur, despite admitting that the funds in question were the Earl's property.
+His death was a blow to Ormond, whose relations with the new Abbot of St Mary's, John Orum (previously one of the monks of the House), were very bad: Orum refused to hand over monies collected for Ormond by Champfleur, despite admitting that the funds in question were the Earl's property.